lem-project/lem/extensions/legit/README.md

 ~~~

-Variables and parameters in the `lem/legit` package.
+Variables and parameters for customization are defined in the `lem/legit` package.
 They might not be exported.

-- `*legit-verbose*`: If non nil, print some logs on standard output (terminal) and create the hunk patch file on disk at (lem-home)/lem-hunk-latest.patch.

-=> to help debugging

 see sources in `/extensions/legit/`